 There are so many technologies in the IT world that comes online every quarter that it is pretty much impossible for any one architect to be an expert at every one of them.
 Yet many companies expect us to be top notch pros in everything.
 Solution Architects and Enterprise Architects need to turn to Technology Partners who specialize in each of the technologies needed for a proposed solution.
 It’s similar to how the President of the United States has staff members who specialize in the Economy, Military, Foreign Affairs, Education, Healthcare, etc. Most citizens have the opinion that the President is an expert in all these areas, but that is impossible in reality.
-Solution Architects are versant in many technologies, and will usually have a deep understanding of a specific area (such as object oriented, service based .Net development in C#), and will delegate other technology deep dives to their corresponding specialists.
+Solution Architects are versant in many technologies, and will usually have a deep understanding of a specific area (such as microservice based .Net/c# and Java development), and will delegate other technology deep dives to their corresponding specialists.

 Architecture tools and principles used in past engagements include:

-o Requirements: Solution Architecture Documents (SADs), User stories and use cases in agile or hybrid methodology settings
+o Requirements: Initial Technology Assessment, Solution Architecture Documents (SADs), User stories and use cases in agile or hybrid methodology settings

 o Design Diagrams: Context diagrams, sequence diagrams, class diagrams, activity/swimlane diagrams, ERDs.
 Design information systems to support enterprise infrastructure and cloud services in Azure, including design input for high availability, disaster recovery, and efficient use of hardware resources for Infrastructure and DevOps tech leads to implement.